anthony1x6000/ROBLOX2016stylus/README.md

 Find the original style @ https://userstyles.org/styles/178105/roblox-in-2016

 #### Compatability
-I know this 100% works well on Chromium based browser such as [Brave](https://brave.com/) which is my main browser but I haven't tested it on FireFox since late 2020.
+I know this 100% works well on Chromium based browsers such as [Brave](https://brave.com/) which is my main browser but I haven't tested it on FireFox since late 2020.
 Create an issue if you, well, find an issue with compatability and I'll be sure to try and fix it.